jpacg/awesome-stars/README.md

 ## C

+- [antispy](https://github.com/mohuihui/antispy) - AntiSpy is a free but powerful anti virus and rootkits toolkit.It offers you the ability with the highest privileges that can detect,analyze and restore various kernel modifications and hooks.With its assistance,you can easily spot and neutralize malwares hidden from normal detectors.
 - [gpac](https://github.com/gpac/gpac) - GPAC main code repository
 - [lede](https://github.com/esirplayground/lede) - Lean's OpenWrt source - 不要fork此Repo，看看编译步骤没问题
 - [Undecimus](https://github.com/pwn20wndstuff/Undecimus) - unc0ver jailbreak for iOS 11.0 - 12.4